Find Out More

 - Black Pioneers in a White Denomination by Mark Morrison-Reed (Boston: Skinner House, 1994) tells the story of two pioneering black ministers, and includes accounts of today's multicultural congregations.

 - In Between: Memoir of an Integration Baby by Mark Morrison-Reed (Boston: Skinner House, 2008) explores a personal account of growing up during the civil rights movement.

-- The Unitarian Universalist Association's staff group Identity Based Ministries seeks to make our faith welcoming, inclusive, empowering, and just for Unitarian Universalists who identify as bisexual, gay, lesbian, and/or transgender; economically oppressed; Latina/Latino and Hispanic; multiracial families; people of color; and people with disabilities.
+- The Unitarian Universalist Association's staff group Multicultural Growth and Witness seeks to make our faith welcoming, inclusive, empowering, and just for Unitarian Universalists who identify as bisexual, gay, lesbian, and/or transgender; economically oppressed; Latina/Latino and Hispanic; multiracial families; people of color; and people with disabilities.